How Do RAIN RFID Systems Work?

 RAIN RFID readers and gateways are edge devices that wirelessly power and communicate with tags, and deliver tag data to system software.
 Readers can be fixed or handheld, and communicate bi-directionally with endpoints that are within their range.
 People and businesses can use readers to perform any number of tasks, including simple continuous inventorying, filtering for tags that meet certain criteria, writing (or encoding) selected tags, and more.

 Stationary readers require an antenna that sends power along with data and commands to endpoints.
-Since these readers are often used in automated applications, they can support additional connections, such as light stacks to notify users of completed reads.
+Since these readers are often used in automated applications, they can support additional connections, such as stack lights to notify users of completed reads.
 Readers and gateways are connected to a host PC or network to transmit all of the tag data.

 What determines the range of an RFID system?